gnolang/gno/docs/how-to-guides/creating-dao.md

 ### Creating the DAO Core

-Now we can create the actual DAO
+Now we can create the actual DAO.

 ```go
 package my_dao